rocketbot-cl/AdvancedExcel/README.md

 Change color of a cell or range of cells.
 Can be a default color or custom

 6. Get Cell colors
-Get the colors of a cell.
+Get the color of a cell.
+The funtion will return a list of two elements: Background Color and Font Color in RGB.

 7. Insert Formula
 Insert formula into cell